Sophie-Williams/Bitefight-Bot-Demo/README.md

 - replace it with the equal amount of random letters,
 - save file

-If you have trouble with saving changes to 'chromedriver' file, close 'chromedriver' process (e.g. with Task Manager in Windows).
+If you have trouble with saving changes to 'chromedriver' file, close 'chromedriver' process first if it is running (e.g. with Task Manager in Windows).

 ## Current version:
 19.10.2018 --> v1.08